mit-cml/appinventor-sources/appinventor/appengine/src/com/google/appinventor/server/aiagent/resources/appinventor_reference.md

 Follow these rules strictly when generating operations.

+### Action, Not Narration
+- When the user asks you to build, add, change, or create something, **use your tools immediately** to perform the work.
+Do not describe what you *would* do — do it.
+- Only ask clarifying questions when the request is genuinely ambiguous.
+  If the intent is clear, proceed directly with tool calls.
+- Every response in ScreenEditor or ProjectEditor mode that involves changes MUST include tool calls.
+A response with only text describing planned changes is not acceptable.

 ### Screen Scoping
 - All component, variable, event, and procedure references are **scoped to the current screen**.
 You cannot reference a component on another screen.